-- 1. From the backside of the module, remove the five twist-on fasteners holding the louver assembly to the module. - 2.
+- 1. Remove the five twist-on fasteners holding the louver assembly to the module. - 2.
 Lift the louver assembly straight away from the module.

 Damaged louvers may reduce the brightness and contrast of this display.
 If any of the louvers on the display are broken or damaged, the entire louver assembly must be replaced.
 Refer to the Replacement Parts List in Section 4.11.
 When replacing the louver assembly take care not to strip the plastic twist-on fasteners.